 Later, I learned that this person quit their job to focus on their business full time.
 Knowing that this can make a huge difference in quality and timeliness of work, I wanted to try and help them out again.
 I referred a couple of people that might be able to use their services in an area I am pretty sure they are quite skilled at.

 They told the person I referred to them that I never paid them for the work they did.

 Yes, you read that right.
 They told this person that they did work for me, and that I never paid!

 I had a similar situation occur with another company as well.
-I approached them about a project that I needed done.
-They insisted on doing the project for free, because they wanted the exposure that working with me would bring them.
+I approached them about a project that I needed to be done.
+They insisted on doing the project for free because they wanted the exposure that working with me would bring them.
 Then, when it came to deadlines…you got it, they told me they needed to prioritize paying clients.
 I never asked them to do it for free.
 I was always more than happy to pay!

 Free can imply no value as opposed to no cost.

 Someone I know who referred me to a very big client asked me one day if she could “pick my brain” for a couple of hours because she wanted to do what I do, but in her industry.
 The warning sounds went off, but I said yes anyway – after all, she referred me to someone.
 It would be a good thing to give her a bit of my time for free, right?

 I blocked out a couple of hours in the middle of a very busy week and guess what happened?
 Less than an hour before the meeting she cancelled.
 She was having a crazy day.